 - Semen is of alkaline pH, and exposure to it can cause a disturbance in the vaginal pH.
 This is one of the major reasons why BV is recurrent in women of childbearing age.
 It is rarely seen in women who are not sexually active.
 Using condoms can prevent exposure to semen.

-- If your partner belongs to the same sex, it is advisable to get her checked for BV and treatment done in case of BV infection.
+- If your partner belongs to the same sex, getting her checked for BV and treatment done in case of BV infection is advisable.

 - Avoid sharing sex toys.

 - Oral sex can also cause BV, as saliva contains bacteria that can cause bacterial overgrowth in the vaginal microbiome.

 - Your vagina is capable of self-cleaning.
 Washing with warm water is sufficient at most times.
 Avoid soaps and wipes with strong perfumes and chemicals.

 - Wipe from front to back after a visit to the washroom.